huaweicloud/terraform-provider-huaweicloud/docs/resources/vpc_subnet.md

 * `vpc_id` - (Required, String, ForceNew) Specifies the ID of the VPC to which the subnet belongs.
 Changing this creates a new subnet.

+* `availability_zone` - (Required, String, ForceNew) Specifies the availability zone (AZ) to which the subnet belongs.
+  The value must be an existing AZ in the system.
+Changing this creates a new subnet.

 * `description` - (Optional, String) Specifies supplementary information about the subnet.
 The value is a string of no more than 255 characters and cannot contain angle brackets (< or >).